 Your current employer may sponsor specific healthcare benefits designed for its retirees.
 Depending on how long you’ve worked for your company, you may be able to tap into these even if you retire today.
 For instance, some companies provide group health insurance plans for early retirees.
 In such cases, your company may supplement your medical expenses by covering part of the premium for these plans even after you’ve left the office.

-But even if your employer doesn’t provide its employees with specific retiree benefits, a special provision in a government program allows you to keep your employer-sponsored health insurance plan to a certain extent after you leave your job.
+Even if your employer doesn’t provide its employees with specific retiree benefits, a special provision in a government program allows you to keep your employer-sponsored health insurance plan to a certain extent after you leave your job.

 Keeping Your Employer’s Health Insurance Plan Through COBRA